Everything you need to create the perfect FAQ page

 Which structure(s) do you operate under?

-For example, a dropshipping store might include multiple return policies, since the product suppliers may have their own set of rules for returns (Alternatively, a dropshipping store might not allow returns).
+For example, a dropshipping FAQ template might include multiple return policies, since the product suppliers may have their own set of rules for returns.
+(Alternatively, a dropshipping store might not allow returns.)
 And, a custom manufacturing operation may have more information about product details than a private label seller.

 One of the simplest ways to create a template for your FAQ info is to use an online generator.
 In most cases, you simply enter the domain of your online store and the tool gives you an outline.

 The best part about this method is that it’s fast and easy.
 However, it will likely require some editing.
 So, it’s not an instant fix.

 The next method for creating your template requires a few further steps (installation, testing, and editing), but is also simple.
 Check out some of Shopify’s FAQ apps and see what features are available.
 Pricing varies from app to app.

 In many cases, a Shopify app can streamline the creation process and even integrate with your Shopify theme.
 Enterprise sellers should check out the Shopify Plus marketplace.

 The third and final option is to write your own template from start to finish.
 You can write from your online store dashboard or use word processing software then transfer the information over to your site.

 This option is the most time-consuming but gives you the most customization.
 You’ll start your outline with the main elements of a killer FAQ page (above), and fill in the necessary information.